MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Installation/Index.md

 ## CDN

-Cosmos is capabilbe of integrating with Akamai Fast Purge, or through Microsoft Azure Akamai, Microsoft and Verizon CDN's.
+Cosmos is capabilbe of integrating with Akamai Fast Purge, or through Microsoft Azure: Akamai, Microsoft and Verizon CDN's.